alieron/quill/README.md

 v2 --------- v3

-Triangle primitives must be drawn in a anticlockwise order
+Triangle primitives must be drawn in a anticlockwise order when looking from the outside

+JSON Order:
+	down
+	up
+	north
+	south
+	west
+	east

 Vertex draw order:
 	1, 0, 2,    3, 1, 2,    // Front face